Hydracerynitis/Ethical-Framework/AIF360/README.md

 ### Stability/Reliability

-- Here I will record several bugs/problem I encountered during my prior research:
+- Here's several bugs/problems I encountered during my prior research:
     - The conversion method from **Dataframe** to **StandardDataset** can break when given a dataframe instances that have 130 columns.
     - The bias mitigation implementation of **Reweight** and **RejectOptionClassifier** have problems when running.